 A Course in Miracles is something of a phenomenon that has affected the lives of many thousands of people.
 This three-volume set of books was received through a process of inner dictation by a psychologist at Columbia University, beginning in 1965.
 After ten years of preparation, the Course was first published in 1976 by the Foundation for Inner Peace.
-Since then, nearly 2,500,000 of these books have been sold, without the benefit of any paid advertising, to men and women in every walk of life and every major faith, in all fifty states and more than fifty other countries.
+Since then, more than three million of these books have been sold, without the benefit of any paid advertising, to men and women in every walk of life and every major faith.

 On one level, A Course in Miracles is a restatement of the core of wisdom found in every major world religion.
 However, the Course is a spiritual teaching rather than a religion.
 While it uses Christian terminology, it is ecumenical in nature and states that “a universal theology is impossible, but a universal experience is not only possible but necessary.”
 The Course makes no claim of being “the only way,” but clearly states that it is only one of many thousands of forms of “the universal course” that can be used for personal transformation.

 The language of A Course in Miracles is extraordinarily rich and profound.
 Many sections of the Text and Workbook are very poetic and written in blank verse, and have led some people to compare the Course with some of the world’s great literature.
 The thought system of the Course is intellectually sophisticated, and combines spiritual inspiration with deep psychological understanding of such phenomena as belief and defense systems, perception and identity.

 However, A Course in Miracles is also very practical.
 The daily Workbook lessons provide a systematic, step-by-step approach by which one can apply the principles of the Course.
 The lessons do not require a lot of time nor long practice periods, but they do require a willingness to question every value one holds as to what the world is all about, and the willingness to see things differently–through the eyes of God.